PECORINO TOSCANO DOP

 In confirmation of the fact that pecorino DOP is considered one of the leading cheeses among Italian excellences, numerous manuscripts and historical texts demonstrate this: according to historical resources, in fact, this cheese was very popular in the banquets of the Tuscan high nobility, and was none other than one of the favorite cheeses of the illustrious Lorenzo the Magnificent, historical lord of Florence.

-But the list of illustrious personalities linked to pecorino does not end here: in fact, Pliny the Elder, famous Roman governor, in his monumental work Naturalis historia, mentions in some passages the production of Pecorino in Tuscany.
+But the list of illustrious personalities linked to pecorino does not end here: in fact, Pliny the Elder, the famous Roman governor, in his monumental work Naturalis historia, mentions in some passages the production of Pecorino in Tuscany.

-Another fascinating anecdote connected to Tuscan Pecorino PDO dates back to the thirteenth century and concerns none other than Giotto, one of the most illustrious and important Italian artists of all time, the architect of the masterful bell tower of the Cathedral of Santa Maria del Fiore, known by all as Giotto's bell tower.
+Another fascinating anecdote connected to the Tuscan Pecorino DOP dates back to the thirteenth century and concerns none other than Giotto, one of the most illustrious and important Italian artists of all time, the architect of the masterful bell tower of the Cathedral of Santa Maria del Fiore, known by all as Giotto's bell tower.
 Legend has it that Giotto, in his youth, was in Mugello, a historic area of Tuscany, intent on looking after a flock of sheep, when he was surprised by Cimabue while he was trying to portray animals on a rock.
 Cimabue, having recognized his immediate skill, took him to his workshop to introduce him to the profession, which today consecrates him among the most brilliant artists of all time.
 It can therefore be said that even the youth of the great Tuscan artist was in some way linked to the Tuscan tradition of pecorino DOP.

 This type of cheese was once called cacio marzolino precisely because its production began in March and it is with this name that we find it mentioned in a memoir on Tuscan cheese composed by Francesco Molinelli towards the end of the eighteenth century.